Ze-Austin/ze-school/README.md

   - Email: test@admin.com
   - Password: password

-Remember to change the admin account if using this API in production
+Remember to change the admin account (first registered user) if using this API in production